jh-12138/jh-12138/README.md

 • The University of Edinburgh Statistics and Operational Research (SOR) MSc with High Merit (67% in taught components and 77% in dissertation) Graduate 2022
 • Lancaster University First Class Economics BSc Graduate 2021 <Ranked Top 10 amongst the graduating cohort>

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently self teaching myself advanced topics in data science.
-- 🌱 I’m currently learning Python and ML
+- 🌱 I’m currently learning advanced Python programming in AI and ML
 - 💬 Ask me about biostats related stuff
 - 📫 How to reach me: ...
 - 😄 Pronouns: He/Him